austinmama/vsrx/os-reload.md

 * Create a vSRX VM in the KVM
 * Reconfigure the vSRX with the default configuration for IBM Cloud

-The process usually requires 30 minutes to complete.
+The process usually requires 1 hour 40 minutes to complete.
 Standalone Gateways will be out of service during this period.
 For High Availability (HA) Gateways, when you reload the OS on one of your servers, the vSRX will failover to another server in the cluster, and continue to process data traffic.
 Once the reload is complete, the server will rejoin the cluster.

 **CAUTION:** Do not perform an OS reload on both servers of an HA Gateway at the same time.
 Doing so will destroy the vSRX cluster and cause the Gateway to be out of service.
 If the vSRX cluster is destroyed, you must use the `Rebuild Cluster` command to re-provision vSRX and recreate the HA cluster.